A million ways to save in your pocket.

 If you've lost your job or need financial help, you may be eligible for Centrelink's JobSeeker Payments and the Coronavirus Supplement.
 Here's everything you need to know.

-In this guide, we're going to focus on those looking for support from Centrelink because of COVID-19.
-You could be using Centrelink for the first time or be returning after a long hiatus from the program.
+In this guide, we focus on those looking for support from Centrelink because of COVID-19.
+You could be using Centrelink for the first time or perhaps returning after a long hiatus.

 JobKeeper vs JobSeeker Payments explained

-The JobKeeper Payment is more than you will receive from Centrelink for the JobSeeker Payment, so if you think you might be in the running, reach out to your (ex)boss as soon as possible.
+The JobKeeper Payment is more than you will receive from Centrelink for the JobSeeker Payment, so if you think your previous employer might be in the running, reach out to your (ex)boss as soon as possible.
 To find out more information on you and your employer's eligibility, visit our JobKeeper guide.